drug-design/course/docs/chapters/3d-qsar.md

     ![](https://media.drugdesign.org/course/3d-qsar/elect_f2.png){: loading=lazy }
 #### Steric Field

-The steric potential describes the non-electrostatic interactions between non-bonded atoms.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/steric-field-33173c27'><i class='fa fa-play' aria-hidden='true'></i></button>The steric potential describes the non-electrostatic interactions between non-bonded atoms.
 The associated forces (called 'van der Waals' forces) can be either repulsive or attractive, depending on the distance between the atoms involved.
 At short distances, there is repulsion between atoms (due to the interpenetration of their electronic clouds), and at long distances, there is a small attraction (dispersion forces).
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer